 This difference alone could account for the entire disparity in cardiovascular incidents between cannabis users and non-cannabis users concluded by the study.

-After reviewing this study, which we believe is somewhat poorly researched and concluded, we were curious about other medical studies which have looked into marijuana use and heart disease risk.
+There are other medical studies which have analyzed marijuana use and heart disease risk.

-One paper reviewed medical research on the cardiovascular risk of marijuana and found some adverse case studies, but no overall proof of harm.
-The case studies generally involved young patients who used high doses of cannabis regularly and had an adverse cardiac event.
+A medical review published in the Missouri Medicine journal analyzed data on cannabis use and cardiovascular risk and found no overall proof of harm.
+There were a few case studies reported which involved young patients who used high doses of cannabis regularly and had an adverse cardiac event.

 The paper did suggest one biological mechanism by which cannabis could contribute to heart disease, which is called platelet aggregation.
 High concentrations of cannabinoids (the active chemical compounds in cannabis) may induce platelet aggregation which can block blood flow.
 This appears to occur due to an inflammatory effect on the arterial wall, but this research is preliminary and much more data is needed to support this effect.

 Smoking anything is directly harmful to the lungs, because of the combustion byproducts.
-When plants are heated until they smoke, whether it’s tobacco or cigarettes, they can harm the lungs.
+When plants are heated until they smoke and then inhaled, whether it’s tobacco or cigarettes or any other plant material, it can harm the lungs.

-Medical research has proven that vaping, or using vaporized cannabis, is less harmful than smoking cannabis because of the decrease in inhaled toxins.
+Medical research suggests that vaping, or using vaporized cannabis, is less harmful than smoking cannabis because of the decrease in inhaled toxins.

-Since cannabis is still illegal in many jurisdictions, many consumers have no idea about the purity of the product they’re smoking.
-Unregulated cannabis is likely to have pesticide residue, and also carries the risk of being adulterated or “laced” with more dangerous compounds like PCP or other stimulants.
+Another issue is that since cannabis is still illegal in many jurisdictions, consumers can't check the purity of the product they’re smoking.
+Unregulated cannabis may have pesticide residue, and also carries the risk of being adulterated or “laced” with more dangerous compounds like PCP or other stimulants.

-It’s also well-known that many users consume unhealthy and processed food after cannabis use, because of the rapid increase in appetite.
+It’s also well-known that many users consume unhealthy and processed food after cannabis use, because of its effects on appetite.

-We believe that these confounding factors, along with lifestyle factors like increased association of heavy alcohol use, are more likely to be the causes of heart disease risk associated with cannabis use in population studies.
+We believe that these confounding factors, along with lifestyle factors like increased association of heavy alcohol use, may be more likely to be the causes of heart disease risk associated with cannabis use than cannabis itself.